iPwNix/Project-Truis-Taartjes/readme.md

 ### ENG
 Most code resides within the folders: app (Models), app/Http/Controllers (Controllers), resources/views (HTML), public/css/custom (CSS), public/js/custom (Javascript/jQuery).

-There seems to be a spacing problem with the code here on github, i have no idea whats causing this because in my code editor everything seems clean anr normal, i'll try and fix it by hand here on github.
+There seems to be a spacing problem with the code here on github, i have no idea whats causing this because in my code editor everything seems clean and normal, i'll try and fix it by hand here on github.

 # Beschrijving / Description